 The news release also states the following regarding shareholder dividend:

-In addition, it is expected that the overall shareholder dividend will remain at least at the same level following the completion of the transaction.
+In addition, it is expected that the overall shareholder dividend will remain at least at the

 Obviously, there are not a whole lot of details in this press release and we will need to wait and see how this whole thing plays out.